jomavazquez/docker-compose-wordpress/README.md

 Choose one of them to set up your environment, If you prefer using varnish for developing, just choose the second one.

+Remember delete the file "README.md" in \config\database" before running the docker-compose command.
+The folder needs to be empty.

 And execute the command in your terminal:
 ```
 docker-compose -f mysql-wordpress-varnish-nginx-local.yml up -d